Ontario and Canada Legal Rights Explained

 (b) Extended Drug Card Where Employment-Related Disentitlement

-These provisions are largely repeated at Reg s.33, discussed at length in Ch.11 "Workfare: Non-Compliance".
+These temporary cancellation provisions are discussed at length in Ch.11 "Workfare: Non-Compliance".

 (c) Extended Health Benefits Where Income Ineligibility

-Eligibility of a benefit unit's members for ALL of the "Health Benefits" [see s.1(b) above] shall be "extended" for any period of months in which ineligibility that is caused by the benefit unit's income exceeding budgetary requirements continues (see Ch.6 "Income Rules"), IF [Reg s.57.1]:
+Eligibility of a benefit unit's members for all of the "Health Benefits" [see s.1(b) above] shall be "extended" for any period of months in which ineligibility is caused by the benefit unit's income exceeding budgetary requirements continues (see Ch.6 "Income Rules"), if all of the following conditions apply [Reg s.57.1]:- the benefit unit or the member received assistance in the previous month ("assistance" includes benefits), or

-• when the value of the benefit/s is added to "budgetary requirements" of the benefit unit, the assistance amount after chargeable income is greater than zero (ie. where the "new" budgetary requirements are greater than chargeable income).
+- when the value of the benefit/s is added to "budgetary requirements" of the benefit unit, the assistance amount after chargeable income is greater than zero (ie. where the "new" budgetary requirements, which count the value of the health benefits, are greater than chargeable income).

 (d) Extended Drug Card Where Income Ineligibility, Pending ODSP Application and Specific Illnesses

-Eligibility of a benefit unit's members for a drug card [see s.1(b) above] shall be "extended" for each month's ineligibility that is caused by the benefit unit's income exceeding budgetary requirements (see Ch.6 "Income Rules") IF [Reg s.58]:
+Eligibility of a benefit unit's members for a drug card [see s.1(b) above] shall be "extended" for each month's ineligibility that is caused by the benefit unit's income exceeding budgetary requirements (see Ch.6 "Income Rules") if all of the following conditions are met [Reg s.58]:- the benefit unit or member are otherwise presently eligible for assistance and the benefit/s;

-• when the value of the drug card benefit/s is added to "budgetary requirements" of the benefit unit, the assistance amount after chargeable income is greater than zero (ie. where the "new" budgetary requirements are greater than chargeable income);
+- when the value of the drug card benefit/s is added to "budgetary requirements" of the benefit unit, the assistance amount after chargeable income is greater than zero (ie. where the "new" budgetary requirements, which include the value of the drug benefit, are greater than chargeable income);

-• the recipient or their spouse has an application filed for ODSP eligibility and that application "has not been finally disposed of" (this is interpreted to include the period of any appeals), and no prior eligibility refusals under ODSP or FBA have occured to the present ODSP applicant;
+- the recipient or their spouse has an application filed for ODSP eligibility and that application "has not been finally disposed of" (this is interpreted to count the period for appeals to be filed, and the time required to complete them), and no prior eligibility refusals under ODSP or FBA have occured to the present ODSP applicant; and

-For a complete list of the specific 'conditions' which trigger eligibility above, you must refer to s.8(2) of Reg 552 under the Health Insurance Act.
+For a complete list of the specific 'conditions' which trigger eligibility above, see s.8(2) of Reg 552 under the Health Insurance Act.

 Regulation 552: Health Insurance Act